 SkandiaBanken is the banking arm of Skandia Insurance Company Ltd., which is owned by Livförsäkringsbolaget Skandia, ömsesidigt, a leading Swedish life insurer.
-The bank reported assets of SEK80.2 billion as of June 2019 and a share of around 2% of the Swedish mortgage market as of year-end 2018.
+The bank reported assets of SEK79.7 billion as of September 2019 and a share of around 2% of the Swedish mortgage market as of year-end 2018.

 SkandiaBanken focuses on mortgage lending and aims to grow its fees and commissions through higher volumes of customer transactions, both savings and payments.
 The bank sells its products on the internet, by phone and through the branch network of the wider Skandia insurance group (54 branches).
-We consider it to be a monoline with a business model focused on mortgages, with earnings highly dependent on retail interest income, which represented around 80% of its operating income in the first six months of 2019.
-This structural dependence results in a one-notch qualitative downward adjustment to the bank's BCA in respect of Business Diversification, an adjustment shared with the majority of the Swedish mortgage lenders.
+We consider it a monoline with a business model focused on mortgages, with